amaximus/fkf-garbage-collection/README.md

 Sensors of this platform should be configured as per below information.

 #### Configuration:
-Define sensors with the following configuration parameters according to [FKF Hulladéknaptár](https://www.fkf.hu/hulladeknaptar/) for Budapest or [FKF Hulladéknaptár](https://www.fkf.hu/hulladeknaptar-budaors) for Budaörs.<br />
+Define sensors with the following configuration parameters according to [MOHU Budapest Hulladéknaptár](https://mohubudapest.hu/hulladeknaptar/) for Budapest or [MOHU Budapest Hulladéknaptár](https://mohubudapest.hu/hulladeknaptar-budaors) for Budaörs.<br />

 ---
 | Name | Optional | `Default` | Description |